ymolists/website/gitpod/docs/self-hosted/helm-deprecated/updating/index.md

 If this is not present, `helm` will fail with the following message:

-> rabbitmq username is required, please add a value to your values.yaml or with the helm flag --set rabbitmq.auth.username=xxxxx
+> RabbitMQ username is required, please add a value to your values.yaml or with the helm flag --set rabbitmq.auth.username=xxxxx

 ## Upgrading Gitpod from v0.6.0 to v0.7.0

 With version 0.7.0 there are two major changes that require a user action.
 Both relate to the remote storage.

-### Built-in MinIO is now accessable at minio.your-gitpod-domain.com
+### Built-in MinIO is now accessible at minio.your-gitpod-domain.com

 When you install Gitpod on your own Kubernetes installation, it brings a built-in MinIO object storage (unless disabled).
-As of v0.7.0, the built-in MinIO instance is accessable at https://minio.your-gitpod-domain.com.
+As of v0.7.0, the built-in MinIO instance is accessible at https://minio.your-gitpod-domain.com.
 That's the reason that (for security reasons) we do not set a default access and secret key for the built-in MinIO installation anymore.
 That means, you need to add your own random keys in your values files like this:

 ```
 minio: